conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

     </figure>
 </div>

-However, I felt sometimes that the information was a bit overwhelming (too many concepts I guess) and that maybe it would have been better to just provide some insights and let people dig into cppreference.com on their own later.
+However, I (Dani) felt sometimes that the information was a bit overwhelming (too many concepts I guess) and that maybe it would have been better to just provide some insights and let people dig into cppreference.com on their own later.
 Anyway, it was great to attend one of his talks and I am sure many people will